innovaccer/mds-style-plugin/README.md

 3. Check the browser console for any error messages

 ### No Elements Highlighted
-1. Ensure the page has elements with hardcoded CSS values
+1. Ensure the page has elements with developer-applied hardcoded CSS values
 2. Check that the inspection is active (green status in popup)
 3. Try refreshing the page and restarting inspection
+4. Verify that elements have actual developer styles, not just user agent defaults

+### Too Many Elements Highlighted
+1. The extension now filters out user agent styles automatically using browser-agnostic methods
+2. If you're still seeing too many highlights, check the console for detection logs
+3. The extension logs which styles are being filtered and why

 ### Performance Issues
 - The extension inspects all DOM elements, which can be resource-intensive on large pages